Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 This week I learned two main lessons: One, the best way to learn Grasshopper better (and almost anything for that matter) is to - as TJ always says - simply play around for a while.
 Two, I am far from feeling _comfortable_ in Grasshopper, but every moment spent working through problems and asking questions is a moment well spent.
 Coming off my first 3D print last week, I wanted to try and create a more "tailored" phone stand that would challenge my Grasshopper skills and provide me with a artifact that more closely fit my own needs.
 For this, I had to consider more situations in which I am in need of a phone stand.
 The use case I landed on is using my wireless charger while simultaneously watching YouTube.
 Typically, I only use my wireless charger overnight, as its flat geometry makes it awkward to use both landscape and portrait.
 However, I figured if I was able to make a charger-shaped recess in the back wall of the phone stand, it would not only prop my phone up, but also be able to charge my phone - thereby increasing the usability of my wireless charger.

 I started my process by making some rough sketches of what I envisioned this phone stand to look like.
-I had to consider several constraints, such as the angle at which I would want my phone placed, where the "charger hole" needed to be placed, and
+I had to consider several constraints, such as the angle at which I would want my phone placed, where the "charger hole" needed to be placed, and how I would account for the cable that connects to the charger itself.

 (insert sketches here)

+I landed on a design that would embed the charger flat into the back wall of the phone stand while the phone lays in landscape mode - which would be great for needing to charge my phone while doing something like watching YouTube.

+From here, I had to make my measurements.
+I again revisited my week one report, in which I laid out all of my phone measurements.
+For the charger, I was able to find [this](https://www.youtube.com/watch?v=1gxqxZlwCHI) YouTube video, which helped greatly because the creator used a much more precise measuring tool than I had access to.
+With my measurements in hand, I was not ready to open up Grasshopper and begin creating the phone stand.
+I was satisfied with the general geometry of the "CellPhoneStand_simple" file from last week, as it supported the phone well and felt sturdy as a whole.
+Because of this, I used this file as a template for what would become my personalized phone stand.

+Before I changed any of the geometry of the stand, I made what I saw to be the easiest changes first.
+Those changes were the ones that were already made easily available, like the phone width, the phone angle, and the orientation of the phone.
+After this, I reduced the radius of the inner sphere all the way to zero, which created a solid, flat back wall upon which I would add my charger geometry.
+Following this, I led myself down a long, inefficient path in order to achieve the recessed shape I desire.
+I would only find out just how inefficient my process was much later during office hours with Cody.
+Before that though, initial process should be reflected on.

 ### Report 2 - Week of 9/7/2023